johandersson/eatthefrog/README.md

 # Eat the frog
 Task manager for pywin32 and outlook.
-(And excel if you want to export time reports)

 Assumes you have outlook and pywin32 installed on Windows.
+(And excel if you want to export time reports).

 To install pywin32:
 pip install pywin32